 - Usually resident census population estimates, by five year age bands and sex

 Each of these datasets is rounded to the nearest 100.

 This first release provides us with data that will be used to underpin a whole range of key socio-economic statistics.
 This data will provide the denominator for a full range of key statistics from DWP benefit claimant rates, to recorded crime rates, to per capita measures such as GDP, to more recent indicators such as prevalence of COVID-19 in the community.

-What is the story across England and Wales?
+What do the census population estimates tell us about England and Wales?

 - 59,597,300 people were identified as living in England and Wales on Census 2021 day